saifalbaghdadi/SAIF-Repo/README.md

 ## Who I am

-My name is **Saif Malkshahi** , I am a junior Data Science at Becode and I am passionate about AI and Data.
+My name is **Saif Malkshahi** , I am a junior Data Science at [Becode.org](https://becode.org) and I am passionate about AI and Data.
 If I would have to describe my character, I would say that I am a little bit a mix of an introvert/extravert.
 I like to be surrounded with people but I also appreciate to be alone.
 I find it very important to make time for myself each day.
 To practice sport ( like Bodybuilding or Jogging ), enables that I can be with my own and take care of myself.
 I also enjoy to walk alone and listening to interesting podcasts at the same time.
 I can be funny and social but I need to feel comfortable with people first 😄 Besides to do sport, in my free time I really like to read books and to go to event related to art (music events, exhibitions, etc.).
 I am also a big fan of technology, space science, artificial intelligence and everything related to them, and I can engage in a whole day's discussion on these topics.

 #### One of my favorite quotes is from physicist Carl Sagan: